gitaroktato/cucumber-toxiproxy-example/ARTICLE.md

 Failure modes are hard to understand, but still take a significant part in our service lifecycle.
 Often you can only understand failure modes of a specific service by looking at the source code.
 These implementations are typically low level so it's even harder to understand by solely using code review.
 It's better to use a living documentation to understand the service's failure modes, so team can maintain and support te service at-ease.
 Also it gives more opportunity for experimenting after the step definitions are in-place (#TODO settled?).

+## What are we going to build?
+The diagram below shows an overview of the container connections in the example's [docker compose][2] file.
+The application is connecting to a cache cluster and a database instance provided by redis master/slave and MySQL.
+It's doing it indirectly through Toxiproxy, which offers a REST API for controlling the network characteristics.
+So tests will be able to change the network connectivity between the application and each one of it's dependency separately.
+I'm going to use Cucumber for giving my test scenarios a nice readable format and declare our ..
+![services-overview][services-overview]

+### Toxiporxy API

 ## How to run the example?
 Go to the [GitHub example][1] and see the `README.md` on how to start the service along all the dependencies.
+It also contains the commands for running the Cucumber tests.

 I suggest looking at `Before` `BeforeAll` `AfterAll` implementations to better understand how step definition is communicating with the Toxpiproxy API (#TODO concrete methods with links).